MCL Reconstruction Overview

 Patients with a severe MCL tear and knee instability may be required to undergo MCL surgery in order to restore function and stability to the joint.
 Dr. Provencher commonly performs an MCL augmentation or an MCL reconstruction.
 A surgical augmentation requires Dr. Provencher to repair the torn ligament with sutures and use one of the patient’s hamstring tendons to reinforce the repair.
 An MCL reconstruction requires Dr. Provencher to use either an autograft (patient’s hamstring tissue) or an allograft (donor tissue) to replace the torn ligament.
 The graft is a similar size and shape of the native MCL and is placed in the exact location of the tear.
 The graft is secured with screws and/or anchors that are placed into the bone that contain strong sutures.

 The outcomes of both MCL surgery techniques have been very successful at restoring function and stability to the injured knee.
 Dr. Provencher will determine the proper surgical procedure after the diagnosis and will explain in great detail with each patient.

 A physical therapy program is necessary following MCL surgery and will be prescribed by Dr. Provencher and his team.
 The physical therapy program will begin immediately after MCL reconstruction or augmentation, but progression in terms of weight bearing, range of motion and strengthening will depend on injury severity and type of repair.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The majority of patients can expect a full return to activities around six months.

-For additional information on MCL surgery techniques, such as MCL reconstruction and MCL augmentation, please contact Dr. Matthew Provencher, orthopedic knee specialist in the greater Vail, Aspen and Denver, Colorado communities.
+For additional information on MCL surgery techniques, such as MCL reconstruction and MCL augmentation, please contact Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen and Denver, Colorado communities.